Polydile/dile-components/packages/dile-overlay-mixin/README.md

 The mixin offers several properties to customize the the way it shows the overlay.

 - **horizontalAlign**: String property to set the horizontal position of the menu.
-Valid values are "left", "right" or "center".
-Default to "left".
+Valid values are "under_left", "under_right", "left", "right" or "center".
+Default to "under_left".
 - **verticalAlign**: String property to set the vertical position of the menu.
 Valid values are "bottom", "center" or "top".
 Default to "bottom".
 - **moveTop**: Number of pixels to modify the default vertical position of the overlay.
 Accepts positive (move down) an negative (move up) values.
 Default 0.
 - **moveLeft**: Number of pixels to modify the default horizontal position of the overlay.
 Accepts positive (move right) an negative (move left) values.
 Default 0.